FrederikTobner/JANUS/Documentation/Core-Principles/Philosophy.md

 Following Linux kernel and LLVM design patterns, TinyOS is built as a collection of independent, well-defined modules.
 Each module has clear boundaries, explicit dependencies, and can be understood in isolation.

-### 5. **Zero-Tolerance for Ambiguity**

-If a developer has to guess what your function does, what your type represents, or what your variable contains, you named it wrong.

 ### Memory Access Explicitness

 **Prefer explicit pointer arithmetic over array indexing for multi-dimensional data structures.**